daattali/beautiful-jekyll/README.md

 comments    | If you want do add Disqus comments to a specific page, use `comments: true`.
 Comments are automatically enabled on blog posts; to turn comments off for a specific post, use `comments: false`.
 Comments only work if you set your Disqus id in the `_config.yml` file. show-avatar | If you have an avatar configured in the `_config.yml` but you want to turn it off on a specific page, use `show-avatar: false`.
-If you want to turn it off by default, locate the line `show-avatar: true` in the file `_config.yml` and change the `true` to `false`; then you can selectively turn it on in specific pages using `show-avatar: true`. share-img   | If you want to specify an image to use when sharing the page on Facebook or Twitter, then provide the image's full URL here. social-share | If you don't want to show buttons to share a blog posts on social media, use `social-share: false` (this feature is turned on by default). layout      | What type of page this is (default is `blog` for blog posts and `page` for other pages.
+If you want to turn it off by default, locate the line `show-avatar: true` in the file `_config.yml` and change the `true` to `false`; then you can selectively turn it on in specific pages using `show-avatar: true`. share-img   | If you want to specify an image to use when sharing the page on Facebook or Twitter, then provide the image's full URL here. social-share | If you don't want to show buttons to share a blog post on social media, use `social-share: false` (this feature is turned on by default). layout      | What type of page this is (default is `blog` for blog posts and `page` for other pages.
 You can use `minimal` if you don't want a header and footer)
 js          | List of local JavaScript files to include in the page (eg. `/js/mypage.js`) ext-js      | List of external JavaScript files to include in the page (eg. `//cdnjs.cloudflare.com/ajax/libs/underscore.js/1.8.2/underscore-min.js`)